StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 ## Cloudflare special TTLs

 Cloudflare plays tricks with TTLs.
-Cloudflare uses "1" to mean "auto-ttl which as far as we can tell means 300 seconds (5 minutes) with the option that CloudFlare may dynamically adjust the actual TTL.
+Cloudflare uses "1" to mean "auto-ttl" which as far as we can tell means 300 seconds (5 minutes) with the option that CloudFlare may dynamically adjust the actual TTL.